ryan-l-robinson/tech.ryanrobinson.ca/README.md

 ## TODO

-It is now mostly functional but I haven't finished cleaning up all the content yet.
+It is now functional but I haven't finished cleaning up all the content yet.

 Theme: